Enterprise Feature Matrix

 Common Questions

-Q: Can Guru or Scribe deliver branded documentation portals to external clients?
+Q: Can either Guru or Scribe deliver documentation to multiple external clients?

-Q: How do enterprise pricing models compare between Guru and Scribe?
+Q: How does enterprise pricing compare between Guru and Scribe?

 Q: Is there a better alternative to both Guru and Scribe for enterprise documentation?